blinkseb/theta/utils2/doc/source/intro.rst

 Report object
 -------------

-As mentioed above, some methods do not just return a value, but they also write some summary into the ``report`` object.
+As mentioned above, some methods do not just return a value, but they also write some summary into the ``report`` object.
 You can get the content of this report object as html with this line in your analysis.py script::

    report.write_html('htmlout')